hatamiarash7/Salt-Server-Parser/README.md

     IdentityFile ~/.ssh/id_rsa_yubikey.pub
 ```

 Also, a `ip-list.json` file will be generated for further use containing all IPs in JSON format.
-For example whitelist them in WireGuard, etc.
+For example whitelist them in WireGuard, etc. See This project: [WireGuard-Config-Generator](https://github.com/hatamiarash7/WireGuard-Config-Generator)